ME-ICA/tedana/docs/multi-echo_walkthrough.rst

 This works rather well, in that there is relatively high BOLD contrast as every voxel, although the level of contrast (and thus the signal-to-noise ratio) will vary across the brain.

+However, one drawback of this approach is that it cannot distinguish between different sources of observed signal fluctuations.

-There are many factors that impact BOLD signal, but we will focus on a small number.
+There are, in fact, many factors that impact observed fMRI signal, but we will focus on a small number.
 First, we have neurally-driven BOLD signal.
 This is the signal we generally care about in fMRI.
 Next, we have non-BOLD noise.